AnnaP464/COMP-4350-Group-8/README.md

 Our project is built to run on Windows and Apple OS.
 To run our project you will need a few downloads
 1) Node.js + npm which powers our React typescript environment [download here](https://nodejs.org)
-2) PostgreSQL for the database, when setting up the database be sure to set a password you can easily recall[download here](https://www.postgresql.org/download/windows/)
+2) PostgreSQL for the database, when setting up the database be sure to set a password you can easily recall [download here](https://www.postgresql.org/download/windows/)
+3) PostGIS for the geospacial data [download here](https://postgis.net/documentation/getting_started/)
-3) Git to run the setup script, optional if you are ok with manually running the setup commands [download here](https://git-scm.com/downloads/win)
+4) Git to run the setup script, optional if you are ok with manually running the setup commands [download here](https://git-scm.com/downloads/win)

 ## Getting Docker Images Setup